2019 Best Online Colleges for Forensic Science Degrees

+Online degrees in forensic science are available at the certificate, bachelor’s, and master's degree levels.
 Forensic science is the use of a wide variety of scientific disciplines to answer important questions within the legal system.
-The studies of forensic science and crime scene investigation involve the science, technology, and chemistry related to forensic evidence and the prosecution of criminals.
 Forensic scientists use their knowledge to gather evidence that may be used in a criminal investigation or court of law.
-Online programs are available at the certificate, associate, bachelor’s, and master's degree levels.
-Our list of the best online colleges ranks the best value master's programs in forensic science.
+Our list of the best online colleges ranks master's programs in forensic science, based on tuition costs and alumni salaries provided by PayScale.

 When researching forensic science degree programs, it's important to ensure that the program you choose will adequately prepare you for your chosen profession.
 Many excellent online forensic science degree programs are accredited by the American Academy of Forensic Sciences (AAFS).
 This organization ensures that programs are designed to provide quality education in forensic science fields.
 Students should also consider enrolling in a program at a school that is regionally or nationally accredited.

-2018 Best Online Schools Offering a Master's in Forensic Science
+2019 Best Online Colleges Offering a Master's in Forensic Science

 Online Forensic Science Degree Overview & Career Information